genesiscommunitysuccess/docs/docs/02_creating-applications/05_configure-runtime/06_database.md

 * MSSQL
 * Aerospike

-Because we abstract from the underlying technology, you can easily toggle between any of these three.
+Because we abstract from the underlying technology, you can easily toggle between any of these four.

 There are also tools that enable you to [stream real-time data reliably to and from any classic Oracle/SQL database](/creating-applications/defining-your-application/integrations/database-streaming/dbtogenesis/overview/).